opa-stack/opa-stack.github.io/guide/plugins.md

 <<< @/opa-stack/api/data/opa/plugins/driver_redis.py
 :::

-In driver_redis you will see that a driver is just a class inherited from `opa.core.plugin.Driver`:
+In driver_redis you will see that a driver is just a class inherited from `opa.Driver`:
 * `pm` is the plugin-manager instance, that is available as `self.pm` inside the driver-instance
 * `opts` will be populated with the original OPTS for this driver
 * `connect()`